rpetit3/dragonflye/README.md

 Filename | Description
 ---------|------------
-`contigs.fa` | The final assembly you should use `contigs.gfa` | Assembly graph
+`contigs.fa` | The final assembly you should use `contigs.reoriented.fa` | If available, a reorientation of the final assembly `contigs.dnaapler.summary.tsv` | If available, a summary description of reoriented contigs `contigs.gfa` | Assembly graph
 `dragonflye.log` | Full log file for bug reporting `flye.fasta` | Raw assembly (flye)